 What Path Will Marley Take?

 It will be interesting to see the path that Marley chooses with all the choices that exist!
-At this point, he is talking about incorporating his love for movement and animals into becoming a wildlife photography.
+At this point, he is talking about incorporating his love for movement and animals into becoming a wildlife photographer.

 For photography, it will be interesting to see whether he chooses to take all the courses his high school offers to support this and/or whether he will take some IDC.